Raila Odinga: African Union Representative

 Odinga was appointed High Representative for Infrastructure Development at the African Union Commission in 2018.
-He was relieved of his duties by the entity on 23rd February 2023, the day after he incited his supporters to violence through mass action.
+He was relieved of his duties by the entity on 23 February 2023, the day after he incited his supporters to violence through mass action.

-Announcement of fifth bid For President
+Announcement of fifth bid for president

-On 10 December 2021, Odinga announced that he will be eyeing a fifth stab at the presidency, putting an end to months of suspense after his surprise truce with President Kenyatta.
-His announcement was made while launching the Azimio La Umoja Convention – which would be his vehicle to State House – held at the Kasarani Stadium, Nairobi.
+On 10 December 2021, Odinga announced that he was eyeing a fifth stab at the presidency, putting an end to months of suspense after his surprise truce with President Kenyatta.
+His announcement was made while launching the Azimio La Umoja Convention – which would be his vehicle to State House – held at the Kasarani Stadium in Nairobi.

+Chairperson of African Union

+Kenya nominated Odinga as its candidate for the Chairperson of the African Union Commission (AUC) in February 2024.
+Odinga sought to harness Africa's natural and human resources to ensure prosperity.
+His priorities included advancing the African Continental Free Trade Area, managing conflicts, and enhancing Africa's global influence.

+On 15 February 2025, Odinga finished as the runner-up, having been defeated by Mahamoud Ali Youssouf in the election for Chairperson of the African Union, succeeding Chad's Moussa Faki.
+The election, held in Addis Ababa, Ethiopia, was decided by the member states of the African Union after seven rounds of voting.